• Skip to primary navigation

 Why make this recipe?

-These muffins are absolutely incredible!
 The main things I love about this recipe are that they’re:

-• Light, fluffy, moist and delicious
+• Fluffy, moist and delicious

 • Entirely gluten free